elucian/bee/syntax/overview.md

 We have used a _simple design_ for notation based on examples and notes:

-* We use suggestive descriptors;
+* We use suggestive descriptors,
-* We use "::=" to explain a descriptor;
+* We use "::=" to explain a descriptor,
-* We use "..." for repetitive sequences;
+* We use "..." for repetitive sequences,
-* We use notes to explain the semantics;
+* We use notes to explain the semantics,
+* Optional keyword is enclosed in square brackets.

 **bookmarks**